DataGrip/mongo-jdbc-driver/README.md

 ![mongodb1.png](https://bitbucket.org/repo/BELRaG/images/282491526-mongodb1.png)

 Use the Query Editor to edit and execute MongoDb queries in the native language:

 ![mongodb2.png](https://bitbucket.org/repo/BELRaG/images/2249668125-mongodb2.png)

-The best DbSchema features is about Relational Data Browse, where you can explore data from one or more collections.
+Using Relational Data Browse you can explore data from multiple collections simultaneously.
 Collections may bind one with another using virtual relations ( if one field value points to a certain document from another collection ).
 This is shown as a line between collections ( see here master and slave ).
-Then data from both collections can be explored.
+T hen data from both collections can be explored.
 Clicking a document in the first collection will update the second collection with the matching documents.

 ![mongo3.png](https://bitbucket.org/repo/BELRaG/images/2228714881-mongo3.png)